Heart for Endurance: A Cyclist's Hypertrophic Cardiomyopathy Story

 Visit UVA's Heart and Vascular Center

 Reynolds sought treatment at the UVA Heart and Vascular Center.
-He met with Robert Battle, MD, a cardiologist who serves at the director of sports cardiology.
-Battle had Reynolds bring his training bike into clinic to perform a stress test.
+He met with Robert Battle, MD, a cardiologist who serves as the director of sports cardiology.
+Battle had Reynolds bring his training bike into the clinic to perform a stress test.

 Eventually, Reynolds was diagnosed with hypertrophic cardiomyopathy, or HCM, a condition that essentially makes the heart muscles work too hard.
-Often times, patients with HCM do not feel symptoms, but they may feel some chest pain, shortness of breath or dizziness.
+Oftentimes, patients with HCM do not feel symptoms, but they may feel some chest pain, shortness of breath, or dizziness.
 Reynolds has regular follow-up appointments with Battle and his team.
 Today, he is free to ride as much as he can.

 Watch Reynolds' story.